BeamMP/Docs/docs/en/support/game-faq.md

 ---
 #### **Does BeamMP work on a cracked version of BeamNG?**

 BeamMP does not work with cracked versions or outdated versions of BeamNG.drive.
-If you want to use BeamMP, you need to own a legit copy of BeamNG.Drive off Steam.
+If you want to use BeamMP, you need to own a legitimate copy of BeamNG.Drive from Steam.

 ---
 #### **Does BeamMP work on linux?**